Poloniex Vs. Binance: Ultimate Exchanges Comparison

 When choosing a cryptocurrency exchange, how do you know which ones are better than others?
 What metrics should we use to determine the quality of a platform?
-Usually, investors and traders want security, reliability, and the ability you trade or purchase their favorite digital coins.
+Usually, investors and traders want security, reliability, and the ability to trade or purchase their favorite digital coins.
+That’s why many want to compare Poloniex vs. Binance.

 The expectations for crypto exchanges in today’s market are high, which is why a platform that finds a way to meet expectations is difficult to find.